teamtomo/teamtomo-site-archive/mini-tutorials/dynamo/alignment-setup.md

 ![name your project](alignment-setup.assets/dcp-1.png)
 ### Name your project
 Click in the box to the right of `Project name` and write a name for your project.
+Choose something descriptive, it might help you remember what you did in a few months time!

 Hit `Enter`.
 In the dialogue box which pops up, confirm that you would like to create a new project by clicking `Create new project`.